ViktorSjolind/e2e-ml/README.md

 # End-to-End Example for Deploying ML models
-As simple as possible to end-to-end flow.
+Intended as simple process for demonstrating end-to-end flow.

 A production solution would include e.g. security mechanisms on multiple levels